Chiplis/IronBoy/README.md

 # feboy
 A Gameboy emulator written in Rust as both a learning exercise and a love letter to the console that got me into gaming.

-I decided to focus on only the original Game Boy (DMG) to achieve the highest degree of emulator accuracy that I possibly can.
+I decided to focus only on the original Game Boy (DMG) to achieve the highest degree of accuracy that I possibly can.
 The repository also contains more than 100 different test ROMs to verify correctness and detect any regressions.

 ## Building
 ```cargo build --release```